AddisonGoolsbee/rankyale/README.md

 # RankYale

-A toxic website for ranking people at Yale Universtiy.
-Made with love.
+Rank Yale is a website for ranking the popularity of students at Yale University.
+Not meant to be taken too seriously, though if you want to opt out from being ranked, there's a button in the header for it.

+My name is Addison Goolsbee and I have too much time on my hands.

 ## Development